 Evidence that the Pacific oyster Crassostrea gigas may be a host for both B. ostreae and B. exitiosa (Lynch et al., 2010) is of particular concern.
 The distribution and abundance of C. gigas populations within the has increased over recent years (Anglès d’Auriac et al. 2017) and could provide stepping-stones for disease transfer between remaining fragmented populations of O. edulis.
 Further clarity of the disease vector role played by C. gigas is required for areas across Europe where it is present, in aquaculture or wild populations.
 Confirmation of C. gigas as a disease vector may require the active management and removal of significant populations in order to aid prevention of disease transmission within flat oyster populations.
 Alternatively, Pacific oysters could be paratenic or dead-end hosts acting as sinks for the pathogens, indefinitely or until prevalence reaches a threshold.
 Similarly, the role of disease transmission by the invasive and highly abundant American slipper limpet Crepidula fornicata (Helmer et al., 2019) is unclear and needs determining, with the potential of additional supporting information to justify their removal on a large scale.

-Incidents of B. exitiosa infecting O. edulis, where B. ostreae is not present have been observed previously (Batista et al., 2016).
-The first European detection of B. exitiosa on the Galician coast in 2006, followed by infections along the French Atlantic coast in 2008 and then the River Fal in 2010 suggests that a combination of anthropogenic oyster movements, larval dispersal and infective particle transmission enables the relatively rapid transmission of B. exitiosa north-eastward.
+Incidents of B. exitiosa infecting O. edulis where B. ostreae is not present have been observed previously (Batista et al., 2016).
+The first European detection of B. exitiosa on the Galician coast in 2006, followed by infections along the French Atlantic coast in 2008 and then the River Fal in 2010, suggests that a combination of anthropogenic oyster movements, larval dispersal and infective particle transmission enables the relatively rapid transmission of B. exitiosa north-eastward.
 The ability of Bonamia species to parasitize a range of hosts, alongside infective particle dispersal and larval infection, is likely to have contributed to its dispersal on a global scale, including New Zealand, Australia and Argentina in the southern hemisphere, and Atlantic coastlines (US and Europe), Pacific coastlines (US) Mediterranean Sea and English Channel in the northern hemisphere.

 It is uncertain if the presence of B. exitiosa poses a threat to progress made with the selective breeding for resistance, to B. ostreae, in the European flat oyster (Hervio et al., 1995; Culloty et al., 2004; Lynch et al., 2014).
 Mortality events of O. edulis should continue to be rigorously monitored, as the species is unlikely to fare well with the introduction of this additional non-native protozoan if it reaches a significant prevalence within a population.
 The impact of such an event can be seen from the mass mortalities in Europe induced by the initial introduction of B. ostreae from the west coast of the USA (Elston et al., 1986; MacKenzie et al., 1997).
 It is therefore recommended that monitoring for, and restricted movement of, oysters infected with, B. exitiosa be incorporated into section 4 (Respect Bonamia-free areas) of the Berlin Oyster Recommendations (Pogoda et al., 2019).
 These recommendations were compiled through a collaborative assessment of the current situation throughout European restoration efforts with the aim of developing and sharing best restoration practices for the species, with this being a prime example of information sharing.